How to Manage Third-Party APT Repos on Debian with extrepo

 sudo apt install extrepo extrepo-offline-data

-Verify the installation by checking the installed package version:
+Verify the installed package state:

-dpkg -l extrepo | grep ^ii
+dpkg -l extrepo | grep '^ii'

-Expected output on Debian 13:
+Relevant output on Debian 13 includes:

 ii extrepo 0.14 all External repository manager

-Search the extrepo Repository Catalog on Debian
+Search the extrepo Catalog on Debian

 extrepo search